saicharan2005/Machine-learning-projects/README.md

-# Salary-prediction
+# Machine Learning projects
-a basic salary prediction using linear regresssion model
+a basic ml projects such as salary prediction, Diabetes prediction etc.